ellysh/video-game-bots/ClickerBots/protection.md

 How we can improve the `ProcessScanProtection.au3` system to detect new version of the bot?
 It is very simple to change a name of the binary file.
 But it is more difficult to change the file's content.
 There are many possible ways to analyze the file content.
 These are just several ideas to do it:

 1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for all file content and compare it with the predefined value.
-2. Check several bytes in the specific place of the file.
+2. Check a sequence of bytes in the specific place of the file.
 3. Looking for a specific byte sequence or string in the file.

 This is a `Md5ScanProtection.au3` script that calculates and checks the  [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum: